 Digital Citizenship

-- Digital citizenship is not only about online safety.
-It is also concerned with creating empathetic, active, digital citizens who engage online respectfully, determine the validity of online sources, and using technology to amplify their voices to be heard by public leaders and shape public policy, as described by ISTE CEO.
+- Digital citizenship is concerned with creating empathetic, active, digital citizens who engage online respectfully, determine the validity of online sources, and using technology to amplify their voices to be heard by public leaders and shape public policy, as described by ISTE CEO.

 - Watch the talk by Richard Culatta, CEO of the International Society for Technology in Education, discussing the Do’s of digital citizenship.